stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 # Go to the working directory for the project
 cd my-project

-# Ask tenv to detect and install the correct version of Terraform for the project
+# Ask tenv to detect and install the correct version of OpenTofu for the project
-tenv terraform install
+tenv opentofu install

 # Create a configuration and a root module for the project
 TFT_CONTEXT=dev task tft:context:new
 TFT_UNIT=my-app task tft:new
 ```

-The `tft:new` task creates a _unit_, a complete Terraform root module.
+The `tft:new` task creates a _unit_, a complete TF root module.
 Each new root module includes example code for AWS, so that it can work immediately.
 The context is a configuration profile.
 You only need to set:

 1. Either the [remote state storage](#setting-the-remote-state-for-a-context), OR use [local state](#using-local-tf-state)
 2. The AWS IAM role for TF itself.
 This is the variable `tf_exec_role_arn` in the tfvars files for the context.